jonestimd/chrome-vault-client/README.md

 Before using this extension you must open the options page and provide the Vault login information (URL, username and password).
 The URL and username are saved in Chrome's local storage for future use but the password is only used to get a Vault token.
 After entering the Vault login information, click on the `Login` button to get a token.
-You will be prompted to grant permission for the extension to access the Vault URL.
-After logging in, click on the `Reload` button to find Vault secrets having the `url` property with a `username` and/or `password` property.
+The first time you log in you will be prompted to grant permission for the extension to access the Vault URL.
+After logging in, click on the `Reload` button to find Vault secrets having the `url` property with a `username`, `email` and/or `password` property.
 The URLs from the Vault secrets will be listed with the source Vault path(s).
 Whenever you do the following in Vault you will need to use the `Reload` button on the options page to update the list of URLs.
 * Add or remove a secret for a login page
 * Modify the `url` property of a secret
-* Add or remove the `username` or `password` property of a secret
+* Add or remove the `username`, `email` or `password` property of a secret

 ## URL matching
 The `url` property of a Vault secret can use one of the following formats: